BYLAWS OF THE

 Section 2.
 Quorum and Voting.
 Each member in good standing shall have one vote on all matters presented to the membership by the Board.
 A quorum shall consist of 10% of the total voting members, whether such voting occurs at the annual meetings or through postal or electronic mail.
 Unless otherwise specified in these bylaws, a majority of the votes cast for which a quorum is achieved shall constitute the action of the members.
 Voting for officers and board members and on such other issues as the Board may choose to bring before the members may be by written ballot distributed and returned by postal or electronic mail.

 Section 3.
 Removal.
 Any member may be removed from membership by a two-thirds vote of the Board of Directors with cause.
-Cause shall include any actions by a member that are contrary to the values, purposes or best interests of the organization.
+Cause shall include any actions by a member that are contrary to the values, purposes or best interests of the organization, and include a breach of confidentiality.
 Members are also automatically removed from membership for failure to pay or renew annual dues in a timely manner.

 BOARD OF DIRECTORS AND OFFICERS